2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 Money, in its simplest form, is a tool used to facilitate trade and store wealth over time.
 It serves three primary functions:

-1. **Store of Value**: Money must be able to retain value over time, allowing individuals to save and preserve wealth for future use.
+1. **Store of Value**: Money must retain its value over time, enabling individuals to save and preserve wealth for future use.
 2. **Medium of Exchange**: Money facilitates the exchange of goods and services by eliminating the inefficiencies of barter, such as the need for a "double coincidence of wants."
 3. **Unit of Account**: Money provides a consistent measure of value, enabling individuals to compare the worth of goods and services.